Guidelines for Patient Care in Anesthesiology

 - Premedication and psychological support of patients prior to anesthesia.

-- Support of life functions under the stress of anesthetic, surgical, obstetrical and
+- Support of life functions under the stress of anesthetic, surgical, obstetrical, and procedural manipulations.

-- Recording the pertinent events of the procedure.
+- Recording the pertinent events of the of the procedure.

-- Ensuring availability of nursing personnel and equipment as required for safe
+- Ensuring availability of physician and nursing personnel and equipment as required for safe post-anesthetic care.

 IV.
 Additional Areas of Expertise: